 The college requires instructors to take attendance.
 A student will be dropped if he or she is absent for 25% or more of the course.
 For an online course, attendance will be measured by assignments.
-Lab participation is also required.
-Students who fail to complete the Connect modules by their due dates may also be dropped.
+If students turn in all the assignments by the due date, they will be marked present.
+If they do not, they will be marked absent.
+Lab participation is also measured.
+Students who fail to complete all of the Connect modules by their due dates will be marked absent even if they have done the class assignments and vice versa.
+If students turn in the work after the due dates, the absence will not be removed.
 Students, whether present or absent, whether face to face or online, are responsible for all material presented or assigned for a course and will be held accountable for such materials in the determination of course grades and withdrawals.

-\ You will need to access each link separately through your Web browser (for example: Internet Explorer, Mozilla, Chrome, or Safari) to print each link's information.
+You will need to access each link separately through your Web browser (for example: Internet Explorer, Mozilla, Chrome, or Safari) to print each link's information.